Boston Columbus Day events provide lots of entertainment throughout the 3-day holiday weekend, which always includes the 2nd Monday of October.

 Rent a car and drive up from Boston for the day - or spend the weekend walking along the beach, enjoying lobster dinners, and exploring local boutiques, galleries, and antique shops.

 Boston theater and comedy club performances get into full swing by October, and you'll find plenty of exciting options for Columbus Day weekend.
 Check the Boston Theatre & Shows Calendar to get ideas.

 Half-price tickets become available for lots of shows close to the performance date.
 To get lists of available tickets and prices, sign up (free) with Goldstar Events.
 They'll send you a list of all the deals each week, and occasionally at other times when free tickets are offered.

 Only a limited number of half-price tickets are usually available, so you need to move fast once you see what you want.

 Return to Top - Boston Columbus Day Events

 You'll find plenty of deals and steals all over the city at the big Columbus Day sales - the best time to begin your holiday shopping!
-All the stores will have big Columbus Day sales underway.
+Virtually all stores will have big Columbus Day sales underway.
 Use these Boston shopping suggestions to get started: